siemens/kas/docs/userguide.rst

         CONF_VERSION = "1"
         IMAGE_FSTYPES = "tar"

+``meta-custom`` in these examples should be a unique name for this configuration entries.

+We recommend that this unique name is the **same** as the name of the containing repository/layer to ease cross-project referencing.

-``meta-custom`` in these examples should be a unique name (in project scope) for this configuration entries.
-We assume that your configuration file is part of a ``meta-custom`` repository/layer.
-This way its possible to overwrite or append entries in files that include this configuration by naming an entry the same (overwriting) or using an unused name (appending).
+In given examples we assume that your configuration file is part of a ``meta-custom`` repository/layer.
+This way it is possible to overwrite or append entries in files that include this configuration by naming an entry the same (overwriting) or using an unused name (appending).

 Including in-tree configuration files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~